-Eggs: Should produce 200, medium sized, brown eggs per year- they also lay during the winter.
+Eggs: They should produce 200 medium-sized, brown eggs per year- they also lay during the winter.

-Character: They are a very active bird who performs best as free-range and would make a perfect backyard chicken.
-They are also extremely friendly with humans so great if you want to train them to eat from your hand!
+Character: They are a very active bird who performs best as free-range and makes perfect backyard chicken.
+They are also extremely friendly with humans, so great if you want to train them to eat from your hand!

-The leghorn breed originates from Italy and was first introduced into the US during the 1800’s.
-They don’t get broody often and are an ideal pick for year round egg laying.
+The Leghorn breed originated from Italy and was first introduced into the US during the 1800s.
+They don’t get broody often and are an ideal pick for year-round egg-laying.

-Character: Leghorns will be happy in gardens as they are a very active chicken however they aren’t very tame so aren’t ideal for people with children wanting them as a pet.
+Character: Leghorns will be happy in gardens as they are a very active chicken; however, they aren’t very tame, so they aren’t ideal for people with children wanting them as a pet.

 If you’re hoping to make friends with your new flock, then the Dominique is the way to go.
 This compact heritage breed is as friendly and docile as they come.

 The Dominique is a threatened breed of chicken, which means it was almost extinct until Dominique lovers stepped up and started conservation efforts.